Need for Speed: Underground 2: Vehicles

 As in Need for Speed: Underground, Underground 2 continues to offer similar vehicles for purchase and modification with a focus on tuner cars.
-Most of the available vehicles consist of Japanese models such as Nissan 240SX, Nissan Skyline R34, or Mitsubishi Eclipse, with some European and American models.
+Most of the available vehicles consist of Japanese models such as Nissan 240SX, Nissan Skyline GT-R, or Mitsubishi Eclipse, with some European and American models.
 Also, as the tuner scene expanded to full-size SUVs, three SUVs (which are the Hummer H2, Cadillac Escalade, and Lincoln Navigator) appeared in the Need for Speed series for the first time.
 Muscle cars such as the Ford Mustang and Pontiac GTO also returned to the series after being absent in Underground.
 It is the second game in the Need for Speed series after Underground to offer a Korean-made car (Hyundai Tiburon) as a racing vehicle.
-There are two versions of the game, US and EU, where each version has 29 of 31 possible cars: the US version has an Acura RSX and a Honda Civic Si, while the EU version instead has a Peugeot 106 and a Vauxhall Corsa, the rest of the 27 cars in both versions are the same.
+The game's car roster slightly varies depending on the region, with each version having 29 of 31 possible cars: the US version has an Acura RSX and a Honda Civic Si, while the other versions instead have a Peugeot 106 and an Opel Corsa (known as Vauxhall Corsa in the UK), the rest of the 27 cars in both versions are the same.

-SUVs, also known as sport utility vehicles, were a new element added to Underground 2.
+SUVs, also known as sport utility vehicles, were a new element added to Underground 2 with the game having the Hummer H2, Cadillac Escalade, and Lincoln Navigator.
 The SUVs can be upgraded and tuned in the same manner as cars.
 Some of the events in career mode are SUV-only events and only appear when a player is driving an SUV.
-In career or any offline mode, if the player is driving an SUV, the computer opponents also drive SUVs, but after completing a stage, the World Map allows a player to run any event from prior stages in either a car or an SUV.
+In career or any offline mode, if the player is driving an SUV, the computer opponents also drive SUVs.
+Aside for dedicated SUV-only races, any event can be entered with either a car or an SUV.